 General Shale is one of North America's largest brick, stone and concrete block manufacturers, supplying a wide variety of masonry materials for residential, commercial and specialty architectural projects.
 These materials include brick, thin masonry, stone, outdoor living kits, concrete block and various building materials, which include Arriscraft(r) Stone Products.
 The company offers an endless array of sizes, colors and textures to complete any building project.
 With a life cycle of more than 100 years, the sustainability of brick is the company's commitment to responsible stewardship.

-Throughout the U.S. and Canada, General Shale operates manufacturing facilities in nine states and provinces, in addition to a network of more than 40 General Shale-branded retail showrooms and over 300 affiliated distributors across North America.
+Throughout the U.S. and Canada, General Shale operates 8 brick plants and 2 stone plants in nine states and provinces, in addition to a network of 28 General Shale-branded retail showrooms and over 300 affiliated distributors across North America.
 In 1999, General Shale grew even stronger when it joined Wienerberger AG of Vienna, Austria, the world's largest brick manufacturer.

 As you explore our website, we hope that you will note our commitment to the environments in and around our locations; our continued efforts to create the greenest material known to man; our leadership in energy efficient construction; and the professional grade products at a fair price that we offer our customers.